MrVivek30/Course-Management-System/README.md

 ## Description

-`Course Monitoring Systems` is used to monitor the course in a organization, helps system administrators monitor their infrastructure.
+`Course Management Systems` is used to monitor the course in a organization, helps system administrators monitor their infrastructure.

 In an educational Institute there are several courses running parallel every day.
 For every course there are several batches at same/different time.
 Every course has a session wise/day wise schedule.
 It will be difficult for the Faculty Head to know the status of every batch i.e what is the session taught at each day in a batch.